 Use strong and unique passwords.

 Q4.
-Why is a data breach such a major threat in the healthcare sector?
+Why is a data breach a big threat in the healthcare industry?

 Ans: Healthcare data contains a patient’s complete medical history and sensitive personal information.
 Hackers can steal this data to commit medical fraud or sell it for a high price on the dark web, posing a significant threat to an individual’s privacy.